Mariusz Głąbowski – Modern ICT teaching techniques at EUNICE European University

 The talk will present the developed platforms and remote access systems.
 Among others, the EUNICE Virtual Lab and the EUNICE Integrated Learning Platform will be discussed.
 These systems are used, among others, for the 3-semester Cybersecurity education program, at the MSc level, led by Professor Mariusz Glabowski, and implemented by five EUNICE partners.
 The talk will be complemented by a demonstration of the capabilities of remote access solutions for network devices, providing the ability to reserve resources, control device power and console access.

 Mariusz Głąbowski received the M. Sc., Ph.
 D. and D. Sc.
 (Habilitation) degrees in telecommunication from the Poznan University of Technology, Poland, in 1997, 2001, and 2010, respectively.
-In 2020 he was nominated as the full profesor by the President of Poland.
+In 2020 he was nominated as the full professor by the President of Poland.
 Since 1997 he has been working at the Faculty of Computing and Telecommunications, Poznan University of Technology.
 Currently, he is the Faculty vice-dean for science.
 He is engaged in research and teaching in the area of performance analysis and modeling of multiservice networks and switching systems, telecommunication and computer network, the Internet of Things, and cybersecurity.
 Prof. Mariusz Głąbowski is the author/co-author of 4 books, 12 book chapters and of over 180 papers which have been published in communication journals and presented at national and international conferences.

-Currently he is responsible for elaborating and implementing the cybersecurity program in the EUNICE alliance of 10 European universities.
+Currently, he is responsible for elaborating and implementing the cybersecurity program in the EUNICE alliance of 10 European universities.